Ocean-JH/Ocean-JH.github.io/_pages/about.md

 I will share my study and life experience here, I hope you can find resonance with me here!

-Feel free to [:e-mail:contact me](mailto:wang_jianghai@buaa.edu.cn) at any time if you find any errors in the content, or if you have suggestions for improvement!
+Feel free to [contact me](mailto:wang_jianghai@buaa.edu.cn) at any time if you find any errors in the content, or if you have suggestions for improvement!